meilisearch/documentation/learn/core_concepts/documents.md

 ## Upload

-By default, MeiliSearch limits the size of all payloads (JSON, CSV, NDJSON) —and therefore document uploads—to 100MB.
+By default, MeiliSearch limits the size of all payloads —and therefore document uploads—to 100MB.

 To upload more documents in one go, it is possible to [change the payload size limit](/reference/features/configuration.md#payload-limit-size) at runtime using the `http-payload-size-limit` option.